We may receive compensation when you click on links to products from our partners.

 - Be authentic and true to yourself in your personal brand.

 A hungry bear plants itself in one spot on the riverbed.
 If it’s in the right place, lunch will deliver itself.
 That’s the beauty of effective positioning.
 If you place yourself properly and stay there, opportunities drop in your lap like a wriggling salmon.
 If you don’t, you end up cold and wet, with nothing to show for it.
 Without sticking to a bold, strategically crafted personal brand that effectively differentiates you from the competition, growth grinds to a halt.Ready to unleash your potential and stand out from the crowd?
 Discover the ultimate guide to mastering your personal brand and taking control of your career! #personalbranding #careerdevelopment #unleashyourpotentialClick To Tweet

 So what makes for a great personal brand?
 A great personal brand focuses on three unique concepts to triangulate your position.

 Why three?
 Two reasons: believability and memorability.

-Researcher Suzanne B Shu and her team at UCLA found that three attributes is the most believable when it comes to advertising claims.
-They tested one, two, three and more attributes, all the way to ten.
+Researcher Suzanne B Shu and her team at UCLA found that three attributes are the most believable when it comes to advertising claims.
+They tested one, two, three, and more attributes, all the way to ten.
 Three attributes were the most believable.
 To quote the research paper: “three charms but four alarms.”
 Things in threes are also the most memorable.
 Researcher Jeffrey N. Rouder at the University of Missouri found that around three concepts are typically how many things most people can easily remember.

-There’s a magic with three.
+There is a magic with three.
 Focus on your three core strengths and leave out the minor ones.
 The key to an effective personal brand is to be simultaneously convincing and memorable.

 When considering what three aspects to focus on, ask yourself these key questions: